What is a Wireframe?

 What is a wireframe?

 Similar to an architectural blueprint, a wireframe is a 2D skeletal outline of a website.
-A wireframe is a means to give a rough overview of page structure, information, layout and functionality as well as intended user behavior.
+A wireframe is a means to give a rough overview of page structure, information, layout and functionality as well as intended user behavior and experience.
 At this stage, a wireframe is usually devoid of styling and color as it represents initial concepting.

 What is the purpose of a wireframe?